The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Amador County?

-Amador County, California has 4 public high schools, along with 2 middle schools and 6 elementary schools.
+Amador County, California has 4 public high schools, serving approximately 1,257 students.

 What is the largest school district in Amador County?